emacs-mirror/emacs/mps/manual/source/reference/index.rst

     :term:`parked state`, for example, after calling
     :c:func:`mps_arena_collect` or :c:func:`mps_arena_park`.

-    The function *f* will be called on both :term:`data <data object>` and :term:`padding objects <padding object>`.
+    The function *f* will be called on both :term:`client <client object>` and :term:`padding objects <padding object>`.
 It is the job of *f* to distinguish, if necessary, between the two.
 It may also be called on :term:`dead` objects that the collector has not recycled or has been unable to recycle.

     The function *f* may not allocate memory or access any automatically-managed memory except within *object*.